kaustubhgupta/readme-projects-display/README.md

 ```

 ## Available Options
-_Note: The whole documentation of the action will be updated soon_

 | Option         | Default Value | Description                                                                  | Required | Example |
 | -------------- | ------------- | ---------------------------------------------------------------------------- | -------- | ------- |